kworkflow/kworkflow/documentation/man/features/kw-send-patch.rst

 If you wish to use gmail you can run the following command to setup all the variables at once::

-  kw mail -t --name 'Xpto Lala' --email myemail@gmail.com --smtpencryption tls \
+  kw send-patch -t --name 'Xpto Lala' --email myemail@gmail.com --smtpencryption tls \
     --smtpserver smtp.gmail.com --smtpserverport 587 --smtpuser myemail@gmail.com

 To simulate sending the last commit as a patch just write::

-  kw mail --send --simulate --to=some@email.com
+  kw send-patch --send --simulate --to=some@email.com

 Then when you are sure the command executed as expected, drop the ``--simulate`` argument to actually send the patch::

-  kw mail --send --to=some@email.com
+  kw send-patch --send --to=some@email.com

 To send a range of commits the following can be used::

-  kw mail -s <SHA1>..<SHA2>
+  kw send-patch  -s <SHA1>..<SHA2>

 Extra arguments can be passed directly to ``git send-email`` like this::

-  kw mail -s --to='some@email.com' -- --thread
+  kw send-patch  -s --to='some@email.com' -- --thread

 If you are inside of a linux kernel tree, you can send the last three commits as a patchset to the maintainers of the subsystems and with copies to the appropriate mailing lists using::

-  kw mail -s -3
+  kw send-patch  -s -3